 The island is located at 28º 20” west longitude and 38º 30” north latitude.
 Surrounding the 2.351 metre-high volcano that names it, Pico Island has an oblong shape, with 42 km of length and 15.2 m of width, covering an overall area of 447 km2.
 A plateau with secondary volcanic cones ends by the sea in high cliffs, whilst the island’s lowest area, to the west, has some gentle slopes.

 What to visit

-As the centre of the whale hunting tradition, Lajes Town features a number of old houses with balconies, testimonials of an opulent past.
-Here you may visit the Whalemen’s Museum, which is the town’s symbol depicting whale hunting, an activity that was a reality until a very recent past.
+As the centre of the whale hunting tradition, Lajes Town features a number of old houses with balconies, testimonials to an opulent past in the Azores.
+Here you may visit the Whalers’ Museum, which is the town’s symbol depicting whale hunting, an activity that has been a reality until a very recent past.

-This majestic volcano dominates the island with its 2.351 m of altitude and is crowned by Pico Grande (Great Peak), a crater with a perimeter of about 700 m and a depth of 30 m.
+This majestic volcano dominates this Azorean island with its 2.351 m of altitude.
+It is crowned by Pico Grande (Great Peak), a crater with a perimeter of about 700 m and a depth of 30 m.

-With about 70 m of altitude, Piquinho or Pico Pequeno (Little Peak) is in one of the crater ends.
+About 70 m high, Piquinho or Pico Pequeno (Little Peak) is located in one of the crater ends.
 This is the summit of the mountain and from its base some fumaroles arise.
-It is always possible to climb Pico as long as visitors are accompanied by a local guide.
+It is possible to climb Pico as long as visitors are accompanied by a local guide.

 What to do